 The lymphatic system is an intricate network of channels in the body that carries lymph fluid, a colorless fluid containing white blood cells that fight infection.
 Lymph fluids also transport fluids and metabolic waste out of the tissues.
 When the lymphatic system is overloaded by waste and poisons in the tissues, a block to the natural flow of lymph fluid can occur.
 Edema due to an insufficiency of the lymphatic system is typically marked with swelling of the extremities.

 If left unchecked, the stagnation of the lymph system can escalate to infections, and are associated with the development of cancer.
 Lymph edema is also common in cancer patients who have had lymph nodes removed, or who have had radiation treatments, especially breast cancer.
 Herbs that enhance the lymphatic system promote detoxification and can be used periodically to insure the smooth flow of lymph fluid through the lymphatic system.
-Look to Central River formula and our Lymph Cream containing pure essential oils that enhance lymph flow.
+Look to Central River formula and our Lymph Drainage Plaster containing pure essential oils that enhance lymph flow.